rahulthakur-dev/Flight-Booking-System/README.md

 ## Flight Booking Backend

-This repository is a monorepo showcasing a flight booking backend system built with a microservices architecture.
-It includes two independent services — `flight-service` and `booking-service` — both following clean code practices and structured using a custom [Node.js Project Template](https://github.com/rahulthakur-dev/nodejs-project-template).
+This repository contains a flight booking backend system designed with a microservices architecture.
+It consists of two independent services — `flight-service` and `booking-service` — both built using a clean code structure based on a shared [Node.js Project Template](https://github.com/rahulthakur-dev/nodejs-project-template).

----

 ## Repositories

 - [Flight Service](https://github.com/rahulthakur-dev/flight-service)
-  Handles creation and management of flights, airports, and airline data.
+  Responsible for managing flights, airports, and airlines.
-  Includes endpoints for managing routes, seat capacity, and scheduling.
+  Includes endpoints for route management, seat capacity, and schedules.

 - [Booking Service](https://github.com/rahulthakur-dev/booking-service)
-  Manages user bookings, ensures transactional safety during booking, and prevents overbooking.
+  Manages flight bookings, transactional safety, and overbooking prevention.
-  Implements idempotent operations, locking, and automatic cleanup of stale records.
+  Implements idempotency keys, locking, and stale record cleanup.

 - [Node.js Project Template](https://github.com/rahulthakur-dev/nodejs-project-template)
-  A reusable, production-ready Node.js boilerplate with a clean folder structure, Sequelize integration, and environment setup.

----

-## Tech Stack

-- Backend Framework: Node.js with Express.js
-- Database: MySQL
-- ORM: Sequelize
-- Architecture: Modular with clear separation of concerns — Controllers, Services, Repositories, Middlewares
-- Job Scheduling: Node-Cron for background tasks like stale booking cleanup
-- Environment Management: dotenv
-- Logging & Error Handling: Custom error classes and centralized logging setup

----

-## Concepts & Features Implemented

-### Idempotency
-Booking API uses idempotency keys to prevent duplicate charges or multiple bookings when the same request is retried.

-### Transaction Management (ACID)
-Atomicity, Consistency, Isolation, and Durability are ensured using Sequelize transactions during booking operations.
-Database rollbacks and error handling maintain integrity.

-### Row-Level Locking
-Utilized Sequelize’s `LOCK.UPDATE` to avoid race conditions and overbooking in concurrent booking scenarios.

-### Cron Jobs
-Automated deletion of expired or unpaid bookings using scheduled tasks (node-cron).

-### Clean Code & Scalable Structure
-Inspired by best practices: single responsibility, clear separation between business logic and infrastructure.
-Each microservice is independently scalable and testable.

-### RESTful APIs
-Well-defined routes with input validation, middleware, and controller-service flow.

----

-## Testing & Validation

-- Basic input validation using custom middleware
-- Sequelize model validation and transaction rollback on failures
-- Environment-specific configurations

----

-## Setup & Deployment

-Each microservice contains its own `README.md` for setup and deployment instructions.
-The services can be run individually.

----
+  A reusable boilerplate with a modular structure, Sequelize ORM integration, and environment setup.

+## Technology Stack

+- Node.js with Express.js
+- MySQL database
+- Sequelize ORM
+- Modular architecture: Controllers, Services, Repositories, Middleware
+- Node-Cron for scheduled background tasks
+- dotenv for environment variable management
+- Custom logging and error handling

+## Key Features and Concepts

+**Idempotency**
+Prevents duplicate booking or charges by using idempotency keys on critical APIs.

+**ACID Transactions**
+Ensures atomicity, consistency, isolation, and durability using Sequelize transactions with rollback on failure.

+**Row-Level Locking**
+Uses Sequelize’s row locking to prevent race conditions and overbooking during concurrent requests.

+**Cron Jobs**
+Schedules cleanup of expired or unpaid bookings automatically with node-cron.

+**Clean and Scalable Code**
+Follows best practices such as single responsibility and clear separation of concerns.
+Allows independent scalability and maintainability of each microservice.

+**RESTful API Design**
+Structured routes with input validation, middleware layers, and controller-service separation.

+## Testing and Validation

+- Input validation through middleware
+- Sequelize model validation with transaction rollback
+- Environment-specific configurations for development, testing, and production

+## Setup and Deployment

+Each microservice has its own detailed `README.md` for setup and deployment instructions.
+The services are designed to run independently.

 ## License

-This project is open source and free to use under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).